 What Factors Determine How Much Other Doors Cost?

-While sliding doors are the cheapest and most popular option for exterior door installations, some prefer the functionality of other styles, like French doors and saloon doors.
+While sliding doors are the cheapest and most popular option for exterior door installations, some prefer the functionality of other styles, like French and saloon doors.

 French doors are almost always more expensive than sliding doors, and the material can heighten the price even more.
 With two entry doors, a transom and both sidelights, French doors present a more elegant option that potentially adds functionality for certain people.